Unversed346/DesktopFileCreator/README.md

 I've decided the unique linux users would enjoy a script to make Desktop files easier.
 Feel free to improve on it!

 For extra information the install.sh file is optional you don't need to use it.
+You need to make it executable `chmod +x install.sh`

 What it does: